TACC-Cloud/tacc-cloud-docs/docs/index.rst

 Additional information and training resources are available at the `TACC User Portal <https://portal.tacc.utexas.edu/>`_ and the `TACC Learning Center <https://learn.tacc.utexas.edu/>`_.

-We have a support team that is ready to help with questions regarding Tapis (Agave) and Abaco.
+We have a support team that is ready to help with questions regarding Tapis and Abaco.
 You can contact our support team via email or Slack.

 **Email:** CICsupport@tacc.utexas.edu